Njuelle/how-to-dashboard/part3.md

 We can now open the Data Studio console here https://datastudio.google.com/.
 Choose a blank template to start a new report.

 Data Studio will ask you to add a data-source.
 Choose "CREATE NEW DATA SOURCE" and then click on the "ADD TO REPORT" button.
 Now choose BigQuery on the list on left side.
 Find the project we just created and choose the dataset.
-Finally,choose the table you want add to Data Studio and click the "CONNECT" button on the top right corner.
+Finally, choose the table you want add to Data Studio and click the "CONNECT" button on the top right corner.

 You will see a summary of your table (it's possible to change the type of your fields here).
 We need to tell to Data Studio what kind of aggregation we want for the ```level``` field.
 By default it's set to "Sum" but we want an "Average" aggregation, so select this option.
 Also we want the chart to display the level by hours, so choose "Date Hour" as type for the ```timestamp``` field.